For all your bail answers, follow our guide below:

 - Who is the investigating officer?

-- What is the personal information of the accused, such as his/her name, surname, residential address, identity number, place of work, marital status, number of children, and next of kin?
+- What is the personal information of the accused, such as his/her name, surname, residential address, identity number, place of work, marital status, number of children, next of kin and whether s/he is on chronic medication?

 The accused or his/her legal representative can apply for bail at the police station before the accused’s first court appearance, or at court.